Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/docs/research.rst

 Problem Statement
 --------------
-This research study addresses the challenge of media bias in news reporting and the need for automated tools to detect, analyze, and mitigate such bias.
-The proliferation of news sources with varying political leanings makes it difficult for readers to access balanced information, creating a need for systems that can identify bias and provide more objective summaries.
+The  fundamental challenges in evaluating news for bias and misinformation.
+In today's world Human fact-checkers cannot keep pace with the volume of daily news articles and social media claims, creating huge verification delays that allow misinformation to spread widely before being debunked.
+Automated approaches face their own limitations: bias detection systems struggle with nuance and often rely on spurious signals like publication source rather than content analysis, while fact-checking models lack contextual knowledge and world understanding.
+Even advanced large language models (LLMs) suffer from hallucinations and knowledge cutoff limitations.
+The research study proposes that knowledge graph (KG)-integrated multi-agent systems offer an improved approach over traditional or LLM-only methods.
+By combining LLMs' language comprehension and reasoning abilities with KGs' verified, up-to-date information, these systems can provide grounded analysis and efficiently flag potential misinformation or extreme bias for human review.

 Research Areas
 ------------
-Our research spans several key areas:
+This research spans several key areas:

-1. **Bias Detection in Media**: Techniques for identifying political slant, framing bias, and emotional manipulation in news articles
-2. **Multi-Agent Systems**: Exploring how specialized agents can collaborate to achieve complex tasks
+1. **Multi-Agent Systems**: Exploring how specialized agents can collaborate to achieve complex tasks
-3. **Knowledge Graph Applications**: Using graph-based knowledge representation for contextual understanding
+2. **Knowledge Graph Applications**: Using graph-based knowledge representation for contextual understanding
-4. **Large Language Model Customization**: Fine-tuning LLMs for specific bias detection and fact-checking tasks
+3. **Large Language Model Customization**: Fine-tuning LLMs for specific bias detection and fact-checking tasks

 Methodology
 ----------